 They wasted a great Public Service Announcement moment with that.
 In the original, when Ryoko offers Tenchi sake, he says he doesn't drink.

-On YuYu Hakusho, one of fighters Yusuke battles is a man named Chu who uses Drunken Fighting and even drinks a potent brew called Ogre Juice (which is known for liver damage and causing blackouts where the drinker wakes up the next day cuddling with a big hairy prisoner in a jail cell).
+On YuYu Hakusho, one of fighters Yusuke battles is a man named Chu who uses Drunken Fighting and even drinks a potent brew called Ogre Killer (which is known for liver damage and causing blackouts where the drinker wakes up the next day cuddling with a big hairy prisoner in a jail cell).
 Of course, this is in the original.
 In the Cartoon Network edit, all the drinking references were removed and Chu was rewritten as a boisterous Australian who, despite his clownish antics and erratic behavior, was a skilled fighter.

 Characters are shown drinking 'imported juice' at New Year.
 Doesn't even pretend to be convincing censorship, since it leads to some rather peculiar behavior on the part of one of the characters.

 In Minami-ke Okawari, where it happens again.
 The crew get some suspicious-looking cans of juice for a picnic, leading to interesting results.

 One of the main characters in Kiddy Grade is Really 700 Years Old, but looks like a kid.
 She's often drinking "vintage" grape juice, which may lead her to blush as if it was wine.
 This one was also in the original Japanese.
 Lumiere's "grape juice" is undeniably wine.